shiftyp/submodule-gh-pages-example/README.md

 cd ../
 git commit -am "Set up gh-pages as a submodule"
 ```
 Annd you're done, and you can skip to the workflow section.
-If you alredy have a some work done then follow these steps:
+If you already have a some work done then follow these steps:

 Reclone your repository into a new directory, so for this one I'd do this from the directory above my current project:
 ```shell